submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

   or the backend pods of Headless Service, the globalIP assigned via GlobalnetEgressIP takes precedence over individual Pod globalIPs as EgressIP.

+Both EgressIP as well as IngressIPs will be allocated from the same globalCIDR Pool used in the Cluster.
+Globalnet will not support an EgressIP/IngressIP that is outside of globalCIDR Pool.

 ![GlobalnetTopology](./images/globalnet-topology.png)

 If the external application in a remote Cluster is interested in consuming the exported